stites/stites.io/_posts/2016-06-19-regex-til-repeated-captures.md

 Edit: it looks like the `/g` flag will discard the input from results.
 I can imagine that this makes it a little easier to work during development and is why I see it in a lot of code where it seems unnessecary.

+---

+And like that - I the hardest thing I know of with regexes is now known!
+Very exciting!

 [info]: http://www.regular-expressions.info/captureall.html